ed-edgar-2308/agency/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my sincere gratitude to [MDN Documentation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data) for this design.
+I would like to express my sincere gratitude to [Ilham Meidi](https://www.figma.com/community/file/1111574687815835839) for this design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>